Every Single American Girl Doll!

 Gabriela was the Girl of the Year in 2017.
 She is a girl who likes to dance, who's mom owns a arts center and has a stutter.
 Gabriela uses poetry as a therapy tool for her stutter, and learns to find her voice and be a leader.
 Gabriela has black hair, brown eyes, the Sonali mold and dark skin.
 She is nearly identical to Truly Me 46, the only difference is the lip color and zip tie on Gabriela.
 Gabriela retired in 2018.

 Luciana is the Girl of the Year for 2018.
 Luciana is a girl who wants to be the first person on Mars, and explores being a astronaut and learns to be a good team player at Space Camp and advanced astronaut training.
 Luciana has black hair with a purple streak, brown eyes, medium skin and the Josefina mold.
 Luciana was the only Girl of the Year in the American Girl Live musical.
-Luciana is available for 2018 and after while supplies last.
+Luciana retired in 2021.

 Blaire is the Girl of the Year for 2019.
 Blaire is a girl who lives on a farm, and explores her knack for helping others through planning a wedding and helping with a food drive.
 Blaire has red hair, green eyes, light skin and the Josefina mold.
 Blaire had a live-action cooking tutorial series on the American Girl YouTube channel.
 Blaire is available after 2019 while supplies last.